 Just before the pandemic I started to organize online events, and with no surprise that became my main work focus until now.

 I have co-launched some brands, like Eco Hotel Summit, Future of Work, Thriving Nomads, but I also work for other main events, like Greenfest.

 I am now working full time with this and with virtual platforms access I am now a consultant for any company or individual that wants to do a virtual or hybrid event.

 I’m a am very optimistic about our future as race, and being a fully-hearted Trekkie and world traveller I dream with a borderless world where capital is not relevant anymore and we thrive as individuals to improve ourselves and our race.

 We are very far from that reality but I believe we need to consciously do the right steps now so we do not jeopardise our future.
 More important than the climate change discussion is air pollution, plastic pollution, soils pollution and other similar impact’s our society already has.
 If we tackle them we will not need to think about climate change so much, it will probably stop being an issue.

 I don’t consider myself left wing or right wing, innovation and private property are in my opinion crucial for our development and evolution as a species, but inequality and minimum means to live are also very relevant so that we reduce people’s suffering.
 Both sides of the political aisle lack the ideas to the society I believe in, so I try to catch the best of both worlds.

 Protopia (from the book Moral Arc) is how our society is evolving and my plan to help the world is to:

-- Make travel a commodity, if this was a reality how different our society would be (tolerance, respect, community, etc.)
+- Make travel a commodity and borders non existent, if this was a reality how different our society would be (tolerance, respect, community, etc.)